davide-marino00/PBI_DOCS/refac.md

 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'IncompleteFlag' in a data model.
 Here's what it does in simple business terms:

 - The expression checks the value in the 'MissingHours' column of the 'vw_missing_timesheet' table.
-- If the value of 'MissingHours' is less than 0, it means that there is an issue (for example, it could indicate that there are negative hours reported, which is not valid).
+- If the value of 'MissingHours' is less than 0, it means that there is an issue (perhaps indicating that there are negative hours recorded, which doesn't make sense in this context).
-- In this case, the expression returns a value of 1, which can be interpreted as a flag indicating that the entry is incomplete or problematic.
+- In this case, the expression will return a value of 1, which can be interpreted as a flag indicating that there is an incomplete or problematic entry.
-- If the value of 'MissingHours' is 0 or greater, the expression returns a value of 0, indicating that there is no issue with that entry.
+- If the value of 'MissingHours' is 0 or greater, the expression will return 0, indicating that there is no issue with that entry.

-In summary, this expression helps identify entries in the dataset that have negative missing hours, marking them as incomplete or problematic with a flag of 1, while marking all other entries as complete with a flag of 0.
+In summary, this calculated column flags entries with negative missing hours as problematic (1) and those with zero or positive hours as normal (0).
+This helps in identifying and addressing incomplete or incorrect data in the timesheet records.

 **`MAIN_UNIT`** (`string`)

-- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each entry in the 'vw_missing_timesheet' table, facilitating the tracking and management of timesheet submissions by unit.
+- **Description:** The 'MAIN_UNIT' column contains the primary unit of measurement or organizational unit associated with the timesheet entries, represented as a string.
 - **DAX Expression:**
 ```dax
 IF(